GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### SubSeed - Int32

-Rerolls the layout of this zone specifically.&#x20;
+Rerolls the layout of this zone specifically.

 ### MarkerSubSeed - Int32